alexostn/libft_decoded/README.md

   This project paved the way for my deep dive into process execution — see how it leads to my upcoming minishell project [`minishell()`](execve_teaser.md)
+  From understanding the basics (Libft) to building complex real-world multithread (philosophers): my next challenge awaits.
 - Coming soon → [philosophers](#)

 Licensing Information